-- 30.2.2 Under the heading, 'other non-telecommunications services revenue' the QLP may disclose the non-telecommunications services revenue earned from minor activities as a combined value.
-This value must not exceed 2.5% of the QLP's operating revenue as disclosed in step (a).
-58 - 30.2.3 The values deducted for non-telecommunications services revenue must: - (a) be consistent with those used in calculating operating revenue as per the relevant statutory financial statements, unless specially covered by paragraph 30.2.3(b); and. - (b) be calculated in accordance with NZ IFRS 15, if the nontelecommunications services revenue was earned from a bundle that included telecommunication services, and the nontelecommunications good or service does not fall into one of the categories listed in paragraph 37.3 of these instructions. - 31.
+- activities that generate the non-telecommunications services revenue. - 31.2.2 Under the heading, 'other non-telecommunications services revenue' the QLP may disclose the non-telecommunications services revenue earned from minor activities as a combined value.
+This value must not exceed 2.5% of the QLP's operating revenue as disclosed in step (a). - 31.2.3 The values deducted for non-telecommunications services revenue must: - (a) be consistent with those used in calculating operating revenue as per the relevant statutory financial statements, unless specially covered by paragraph 31.2.3(b); and. - (b) be calculated in accordance with NZ IFRS 15, if the nontelecommunications services revenue was earned from a bundle that included telecommunication services, and the non-telecommunications good or service does not fall into one of the categories listed in paragraph 38.3 of these instructions. - 32.
 Step (e), the 'timing adjustment', is only required if the QLP has a statutory year end other than 30 June.
-This allows the QLP to make adjustments for the effect of both: - 31.1 the statutory financial statements reporting operating revenue for a different period than the TDL financial year ending 30 June, and - 31.2 estimates of when revenues and costs should be recognised for TDL purposes. - 32.
-If the timing adjustment results in either an increase or decrease in gross telecommunications services revenue, it should have a corresponding positive or negative value. - 33.
+This allows the QLP to make adjustments for the effect of both: - 32.1 the statutory financial statements reporting operating revenue for a different period than the TDL financial year ending 30 June, and - 32.2 estimates of when revenues and costs should be recognised for TDL purposes. - 33.
+If the timing adjustment results in either an increase or decrease in gross telecommunications services revenue, it should have a corresponding positive or negative value. - 34.
 The timing adjustment will typically represent the effect on gross telecommunications revenue of differences in the revenue periods under the statutory financial statements and the TDL financial year.
-59 It may also include some of the adjustments relating to past assumptions about timing, which were made in accordance with paragraph 31.2, which relate to: - 33.1 estimates of gross telecommunications services revenue (step (f)); - 33.2 total payments made to other QLPs (step (g)); - total payments made to non-QLPs for services initially provided by a QLP (step (h)); and
+It may also include some of the adjustments relating to past assumptions about timing, which were made in accordance with paragraph 32.2, which relate to: